-3) Our blog readers love travelling Europe so much, that they get plenty of inspiration from our content.
+3) Our blog readers love traveling Europe so much, that they get plenty of inspiration from our content.
 Check out some of our top posts:

 - A Tour of District 7 Through Budapest Street Art – Tour through District 7 to see Budapest street art, from murals to other smaller, but no less meaningful, works around the Hungarian capital.

-- Riding Donkeys In Italy’s Monti Sibillini National Park – When visiting Monti Sibillini National Park, be sure to ride a donkey through the beautiful Castelluccio Plateau.
+- Riding Donkeys In Italy’s Monti Sibillini National Park – When visiting Monti Sibillini National Park, ride a donkey through the beautiful Castelluccio Plateau.